 top of page

-Phase II Site Investigation / Ground Investigation
+Phase 2 Ground Investigation Services

-A Phase II Site investigation is required when a Phase I Desk Study indicates a requirement for further work, and may be undertaken to satisfy planning conditions, as part of the due diligence process to inform the purchase of site, by site owners to identify any geo-environmental liabilities or by developers to determine the geotechnical properties of the ground for foundation and pavement design etc.
+A Phase II Site investigation is required when a Phase I Desk Study indicates a requirement for further work, and may be undertaken to satisfy planning conditions, as part of the due diligence process to inform the purchase of site, by site owners to identify any geo-environmental liabilities or by developers to determine the geotechnical properties of the ground for foundation and pavement design etc. Phase II Site Investigations are often required to discharge a planning condition.

 Site Investigation - Cable percussion drilling